South Australia Home Battery Scheme powers on

 RateSetter CEO Daniel Foggo says the program is great news for SA households, helping to ease the burden of high energy bills and overcome upfront financial barriers that households often faced when accessing the installation of renewable energy products:

 RateSetter wants to make clean energy products more accessible and cost-effective for Australians,” Foggo said.
 “The Government of South Australia’s subsidy, CEFC’s cost-competitive finance and RateSetter’s streamlined customer offering will together provide a simple and fast way for homeowners to reduce their power bills and contribute to a reduced carbon footprint.Daniel Foggo, CEO RateSetter

 Retail and institutional investors come together

-RateSetter is well placed to act as both the scheme’s administrator and finance provider.
+RateSetter is well placed to act as both the scheme’s administrator and green finance provider.
 We have facilitated more than $370 million in loans to over 27,000 borrowers, and have relationships with hundreds of renewable energy installers nationally, including most of Australia’s largest home solar and battery original equipment manufacturers and retailers.

 RateSetter will enable South Australian retail investors and also institutional investors such as banks, credit unions and superannuation funds to invest in the program through the new lending market.

 More information on the Home Battery Scheme is available at www.homebatteryscheme.sa.gov.au or call 8463 3555.